Home equity loans: borrow against your home

 Home equity loan income requirements

-Naturally, you'll need to be able demonstrate you will be able to repay the home equity loan.
+Naturally, you'll need to be able demonstrate that you will be able to repay the home equity loan.
 Lenders need to see that you have sufficient income to make your loan payments along with other monthly expenses.

 There's no magic salary cap you need to hit.
 Instead, it depends on the value of your home and how much you want to borrow.
 The bank will assess what your home is worth, what you still owe on your mortgage and the amount you'd like to borrow.